svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 |       \---templates
 ```

-### <a name="ajax-authentication" id="ajax-authentication">Ajax authentication</a>
+## <a name="ajax-authentication" id="ajax-authentication">Ajax authentication</a>

-When we talk about Ajax authentication we usually refer to process where user is supplying credentials through JSON payload that is sent as a part of XMLHttpRequest.
+When we talk about Ajax authentication we usually refer to a process where a user is supplying credentials through JSON payload that is sent as a part of XMLHttpRequest.

 In the first part of this tutorial Ajax authentication is implemented by following standard patterns found in the Spring Security framework.